6 Countries Where It’s Easy To Get A Residency Visa

-New Zealand is going the opposite direction of Belize.
+New Zealand is going in the opposite direction of Belize.
 This country wants to bring in young people.
 If you’re between the ages of 18 and 30, it’s very easy to get a residency visa in New Zealand.

 NZ’s “working holiday” visa grants young American travelers 12 months to explore.
 Once your 12 months is up, you can apply for a different visa or return home.
 I did this visa myself back in 2005 and it was one of the best times in my life.

 The problem with New Zealand is that life here has become very expensive.
 The wealthy are buying up properties and pushing up prices throughout the country.
 NZ is already 10% more expensive than the United States and I expect this to continue to increase in 2018.

 This sets New Zealand apart from the rest of this list.
 While life in Mexico, Panama, and the rest is amazingly cheap for those holding dollars, the cost of living in New Zealand has gone up.

 Bali is the home of many digital nomads, Bali offers the most laid back lifestyle on this list.
 Combine this with a low cost of living, decent internet, and one of the easiest visas, and you see why Bali is a top pick, especially for tech-savvy hipsters.